LeoBaro/leobaro.github.io/_posts/2023-08-01-multimodal.markdown

 #### Fine-grained fission

 The right panel of Fig.21 shows a fine-grained clustering of different interactions.
 This sub-field is still an active research area.
-[Hu et al. 2019](https://arxiv.org/pdf/1807.03094.pdf) proposed a contribution in this context with their *Deep Multimodal Clustering* algorithm, which aim is to find the multimodal correspondences between visual features from images and audio features from audio clips (associated to the images), in an unsupervised way.
+[Hu et al. 2019](https://arxiv.org/pdf/1807.03094.pdf) proposed a contribution in this context with their *Deep Multimodal Clustering* algorithm, whose aim is to find the multimodal correspondences between visual features from images and audio features from audio clips (associated with the images), in an unsupervised way.
 Two unimodal networks (CNNs) are used to extract the feature maps.
-A clustering network puts together the visual feature maps with the corresponding audio feature maps.
+A clustering network combines visual feature maps with audio feature maps.
 They trained the multimodal clustering network end-to-end using pair visual-audio data with a max-margin loss.

 | ![deep multimodal clustering](/assets/2023-08-01-multimodal/deep_multimodal_clustering.jpg)|
 |:--:|